Being a Gluten-Free Guest During the Holiday Season

 If any meal is served buffet style, make sure you are first to go through the line.
 Communicate with the host that your needs require you to go first in order to limit accidental cross-contamination!

-If the host is making an effort to prepare GF dishes, ask if they can be set up at a different table for serving.
+If the host is making an effort to prepare GF dishes, ask if they can prepare the gluten-free food before the gluten-filled food and if the gluten-free food can be set up at a different table for serving.

 p.s.
 I dedicate an entire section of the Celiac Disease Wellness Journal to helping your map our and plan the holidays to feel safer.
 Check it out if you need more guidance.